Arushiii/project-3-tinman/README.md

 Copy toxgroup 4 samples into working directory and run fastqc on the fastq.gz files.
 You need to manually create 2 directories(out_fastqc and fastq), manually move files to respective folders.

 ## commands2.txt
 Runs STAR analysis using rat genome reference from BU, and puts output into directory star_results2 (need to mkdir star_results2 manually).
+Will create .bam files.

 ## commands3.txt
 Runs MultiQC on out_fastqc files produced from commands.txt